PDLT-University-of-York/test-split-site/docs/ultra/reuse-original-content.md

 There are some structural differences between Original (‘old’) and Ultra (‘new’) sites that have implications for how content can be reused between the site types.

-### Nesting
+### Reduced nesting

 Original sites could contain unlimited levels of content nesting (folder within folder within folder within folder…).
-This often made it difficult for students to navigate sites and find the content they needed.

-Ultra sites have a maximum of two levels of nesting (folder within folder), so it’s a lot easier for users to find their way around a site.
+This often made it hard to find specific content.
+Ultra sites have a maximum of two levels of nesting (folder within folder), so aites are easier to navigate.

 To reuse content, if your Original site used more than two levels of nesting you’ll need to restructure this to fit the new Ultra structure.
 The new Ultra template will help you do this.

 ![A Learning module (nesting level 1) containing a folder (nesting level 2), which contains a document (content only at this level).](images/reuse-content-ultra-nesting.png)

-### Displaying site content
+### Site content displays differently

-Original pages could display site content like text, images, uploaded files and embedded items mixed together with folders and links to other items (eg. Discussions, Tests).
-This could get quite cluttered, again making it hard to navigate the site.
+Original displayed simple site content like text, images, uploaded files and embedded items on the same page with folders and links to other items (eg. Discussions, Tests).
+This could get quite cluttered and make the site hard to navigate.

 Ultra displays site content in separate Document items.
-These are similar to Original pages, but only contain text, images, files, embedded items and similar site content.
-Documents can be organised in containers with other items, but users won’t see the actual content until they open it.
-This improves navigation and makes it easier to view content, particularly on a small screen or mobile device.
-However, it's now not possible to display contextual text on the Course Content area or directly within a container.
+These are similar to Original pages, but only contain text, images, files, embedded items and similar content.
+This content isn't displayed directly on the Course Content area or within a container; instead users open the Document to view the content.
+This makes it much easier to navigate the site, especially on a small screen or mobile device.

 To reuse content, you may need adapt Original pages so that the information displays appropriately in Ultra.